OUETL/STOMAG/README.md

 ## Credits
 Concept: Meredith Sharp

-Design: bobby reed
+Contributor(s): Christina Bruster

-CAD design: bobby reed
+Design and CAD: bobby reed

 Manufacturing: Jessica Lumry

-Contributor(s): Christina Bruster

 The model will be used to educate patients, age 17 years and under, that are able to learn and perform the necessary skills.
 The model will also teach parents, caregivers, and staff nurses.